 Mike integrates a conscientious and diligent approach to his practice, inspiring trusted relationships with clients, colleagues and the attorneys he mentors.
 He is deeply vested in the pursuit of his clients’ best interests and is always available to provide counsel and guidance on all matters.
 His motivation reflects the firm’s strongest and most transparent values, the ideals he embraced early in his career while working alongside the founding partners.

 Mike handles matters throughout the Southeast and has argued before the United States Court of Appeals for the Eleventh Circuit and the Supreme Court of Georgia.
 He is consistently named a Georgia Super Lawyer, a ranking that designates him among the most prominent attorneys in his field.

 Mike is a member of the Federation of Defense and Corporate Counsel, the Atlanta Bar Association and the Defense Research Institute.
-He participates as a speaker, a discussion leader and a panelist for litigation seminars on numerous subjects, and he served as the dean of the Litigation Management College for more than 10 years at Emory University.
+He participates as a speaker, a discussion leader and a panelist for litigation seminars on numerous subjects, and he served as the dean of the Litigation Management College at Emory University for more than 10 years.